yh2424/yh2424.github.io/_posts/2024/2024-07-19-ASDL Summer social event.md

   In the first half of 2024, we had a time to leave MT together for Daebu Island to unite ASDL students.
 comments: true
 ---
-To foster unity within the ASDL community in the first half of 2024, graduates and undergraduate students came together for a foot volleyball match and a barbecue with Prof. Younghyun Kim.
+To foster unity within ASDL in early 2024, graduates and undergraduates gathered for a foot volleyball match and barbecue with their professors.

-We aim to utilize this event to strengthen our bonds and to continue our dedication to research.
+This event aimed to strengthen our bonds and enhance our dedication to research.

-Let’s continue to strive for excellence in ASDL!

-We extend our heartfelt gratitude to the professor for organizing this wonderful event.
+We sincerely thank the professor for organizing this event.

 ![족구](https://github.com/user-attachments/assets/ce3962cf-17d8-4b56-b055-f18dedf70cd9)